replicatedhq/help-center/content/docs/native/packaging-an-application/components-and-containers.md

 The `components` section of the YAML defines how the containers will be created and started.
 A component is a group of one or more containers that are guaranteed to run on the same node.

 An example of a component using the common options is below.
-We've also create an example of a [componnet and container that uses every possible option in our examples](/docs/native/examples/every_component_option/).
+We've also create an example of a [component and container that uses every possible option in our examples](/docs/native/examples/every_component_option/).

 ```yaml
 components: